Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/5_project.md

 ---
 ## Limitations

-Despite these contributions, this study has several limitations.
 First, because data were collected from a limited anonymous online community, the sample may have been concentrated within a specific age group, making it difficult to generalize the findings.

 Second, this study did not consider other factors that may influence information activities, such as individuals’ digital literacy or information accessibility.
 Future research need to incorporate qualitative approaches to gain a deeper understanding of baseball enthusiasts’ information behaviors and include additional variables to improve explanatory power.